justindav1s/rh-sso-openshift-oracle/README.md

-# Deploying Red Hat SSO with an Oracle DB datsource on Openshift 4
+# deploy RedHat SSO 7.4 to Openshift 4 using an Oracle RDBMS as a datasource.

 ## Background